All About Lungs Function

 - Respiratory infections can cause pneumonia (an inflammation of the lungs) or bronchitis (an inflammation of the bronchial tubes).
 It includes the flu (influenza) or a cold.

-- Lung cancer and chronic obstructive pulmonary disease are respiratory illnesses (COPD).
-These diseases can harm the body’s ability to deliver oxygen throughout the body and filter out waste gases.
+- Lung cancer and chronic obstructive pulmonary disease (COPD) are respiratory illnesses.
+These conditions can impair the body’s ability to transport oxygen efficiently and remove waste gases.

 - Aging: As we age, the lung capacity decreases.